wp-plugins/simple-links/readme.txt

 2. The Shortcode Generating Form

 == Changelog ==
+= 3.0.0 =
+* New widget and shortcode option to include the child categories links.
+See help tabs of your widget and page/post screens for details
+* Cleaned up help sections a bit
+* Improved translation strings

 = 2.9.3 =
-* No longer include children categories automatically.
-Instead have the ability to select with child categories to include.
+* No longer include children categories

 = 2.9.2 =
 * Fix bug with link nofollow